Ontotext-AD/recommend-pub-docs/roadmap/index.md

 #### ”Why am I seeing this?”

-This is something we have planned to implement for quite some time now, for two reasons:
+This is something we have been planning to implement for quite some time for two reasons:

 - debugging and internal analysis;
 - showing the user why they are recommended a piece of content.